R-unic/Luay/README.md

 ## Kinds of Utilities

-Luay includes utilities such as Java's StringBuilder class, Node's EventEmitter class, data structure classes (map, list, stack, vector), and more.
+Luay includes utilities such as Java's StringBuilder class, Node's EventEmitter class, data structure classes (map, list, stack, vector), and much more.
 Also see <a href="#main-method">Main Method</a>.

 ## Main Method